PostHog/posthog.com/contents/newsletter/first-time-founders.md

 ### The wrong co-founder(s)

 "[Companies are mostly about people](https://newsletter.posthog.com/p/what-we-learned-about-hiring-from)" and that starts with your co-founders.
-Marty Kausus, co-founder and CEO at [Pylon](https://usepylon.com), quit his second startup the moment he found "the right co-founders" to start a more successful venture.
+[Marty Kausus](https://www.linkedin.com/in/martykausas/), co-founder and CEO at [Pylon](https://usepylon.com), quit his second startup the moment he found "the right co-founders" to start a more successful venture.

 Marty and his co-founders got together and "pivoted weekly" for around two months before landing on Pylon, a Zendesk and Intercom alternative for managing customer operations via Slack.
 A year and a half later, they already have strong product-market fit.

 > "My biggest takeaway on co-founders is to make sure they have similar hustle, spirit, and desired lifestyle.
 For Pylon, we wanted to live together and live and breathe the company.
 We joke that we don't have "work-life balance", we have "work-life integration" and that's ideal for us, while most people would find that miserable."

-### Not using analytics

-YC's Michael Seibel says that, even now, "we see this time and time again."
-See also: [What engineers get wrong about analytics](https://newsletter.posthog.com/p/what-engineers-get-wrong-about-analytics).

 ### Just shipping what users say they want

 Talking to customers is important, but it can go too far.
-This was a lesson James Evans, now co-founder at CEO at [CommandBar](https://www.commandbar.com), learned in his first startup:
+This was a lesson [James Evans](https://www.linkedin.com/in/james-evans-7086b3126/), now co-founder at CEO at [CommandBar](https://www.commandbar.com), learned in his first startup:

 > "Our only real advantage relative to competitors was speed and eagerness, so we shipped a ton of features.
 Users would ask for something on Intercom in the morning and receive it that evening.
 Just crazy customer service."